 - Travel costs incurred while attending treatment, NA/AA meetings or follow-up doctors and therapy appointments

 - Meal costs incurred while traveling or attending treatment

-Each HSA may have its own processes and detailed rules, so ensure you understand what those are as you file for reimbursement.
+Each HSA has its own processes and detailed regulations.
+With this in mind, be sure that you understand what they are when you file for reimbursement.

 It’s important to note that financial worries should not be a reason that you completely forgo treatment for addiction or substance abuse.
 Putting off treatment because you’re worried about paying for it can make the situation much worse and lead to even more expensive treatment needs.
 Many options for treatment exist, and numerous assistance programs and billing options let providers work with you so you can get the help you need.